Highlights

 Watsonville, QLD 4887

-From Lake Barrine we journey out of the rainforest and into the open bushland of Mbabaram country to our third stop in Watsonville.
+From Lake Barrine we journey out of the rainforest and into the open bushland of Mbabaram country to our 4th stop in Watsonville.
 Here we visit our Culture Park where we explain the early mining history and it's impacts on the Mbabaram people who have looked after the bushland and it's waters for thousands of years.
 We explain the traditional hunting methods and tools used in the bush by Mbabaram people.
 You will also have a try at using a spear-thrower and learn how the Mbabaram people make didgeridoos using the trees that have been naturally hollowed out by termites.
-We will also enjoy a picnic lunch in the bush before heading off to our final stop.
+We will also enjoy a picnic lunch in the bush before returning to Cairns.

 Additional Information